-Endometriosis occurs when the cells that your uterus sheds every month during your period, called endometrial-like cells, begin to grow outside of your uterus.
+Endometriosis occurs when cells that are similar to those that form the lining of the uterus, called endometrial-like cells, begin to grow outside of your uterus

 When these cells swell and your uterus tries to shed them, the area around them becomes inflamed.
 One affected area can become stuck to another affected area as both areas try to heal.
 This creates a band of scar tissue known as an adhesion.

 There’s no known way to prevent adhesions from forming, but options for pain relief and medical procedures are available.
 Keep reading to learn more.

 Although adhesions can affect endometriosis symptoms, an adhesion comes with its own set of separate symptoms.
 That’s why your symptoms might change when you develop endometriosis adhesions.

 Adhesions may cause:

 You also may feel a different kind of pain prior to and during your period.
 People with adhesions describe the pain as being more of an internal stabbing rather than the dull and persistent throbbing that comes with endometriosis.

 Your daily movements and digestion can trigger adhesion symptoms.
 This can cause a sensation that feels like something is being tugged inside you.

 When you have an endometriosis adhesion, finding a way to manage your symptoms can be a process.
 Different things work for different people.